Bertram leads Albany (NY) against Binghamton - WTOP News

 Binghamton, New York; Thursday, 6:07 p.m.
 EST

-BOTTOM LINE: Albany (NY) plays the Binghamton Bearcats after Tyler Bertram scored 36 points in Albany (NY)’s 114-102 loss to the UMBC Retrievers.
+BOTTOM LINE: Albany (NY) visits the Binghamton Bearcats after Tyler Bertram scored 36 points in Albany (NY)’s 114-102 loss to the UMBC Retrievers.

-The Bearcats are 7-2 in home games.
-Binghamton ranks fourth in the America East with 26.2 defensive rebounds per game led by Symir Torrence averaging 4.8.
+The Bearcats have gone 7-2 at home.
+Binghamton averages 11.7 turnovers per game and is 2-0 when it turns the ball over less than its opponents.

-The Great Danes have gone 3-5 against America East opponents.
-Albany (NY) has a 2-1 record in games decided by less than 4 points.
+The Great Danes are 3-5 in conference play.
+Albany (NY) is second in the America East scoring 39.9 points per game in the paint led by Jonathan Beagle averaging 9.5.

-Binghamton is shooting 45.8% from the field this season, 0.7 percentage points lower than the 46.5% Albany (NY) allows to opponents.
-Albany (NY) averages 7.4 made 3-pointers per game this season, 0.2 fewer makes per game than Binghamton allows.
+Binghamton’s average of 5.2 made 3-pointers per game this season is only 0.2 more made shots on average than the 5.0 per game Albany (NY) allows.
+Albany (NY) scores 6.9 more points per game (78.9) than Binghamton gives up (72.0).

-TOP PERFORMERS: Dan Petcash averages 1.3 made 3-pointers per game for the Bearcats, scoring 8.6 points while shooting 34.8% from beyond the arc.
-Armon Harried is shooting 45.3% and averaging 11.6 points over the past 10 games for Binghamton.
+TOP PERFORMERS: Tymu Chenery is scoring 14.4 points per game and averaging 4.2 rebounds for the Bearcats.
+Chris Walker is averaging 1.2 made 3-pointers over the last 10 games for Binghamton.

-Sebastian Thomas is shooting 40.8% and averaging 18.1 points for the Great Danes.
+Sebastian Thomas is averaging 18.1 points, 4.8 assists and two steals for the Great Danes.
 Amar’e Marshall is averaging 20.3 points over the last 10 games for Albany (NY).

 LAST 10 GAMES: Bearcats: 3-7, averaging 68.6 points, 36.9 rebounds, 14.5 assists, 4.9 steals and 2.6 blocks per game while shooting 46.0% from the field.
 Their opponents have averaged 73.3 points per game.